JustOpenSource/fatalshootings/README.md

-Sandbox to Explore Data from fatalencounters.org
+Sandbox to explore data from fatalencounters.org

 #Setup#